 The essay demonstrates a perspective and voice, as well as a general command of conventions.
-The essay incorporates language that shows an awareness of the reader's interests and generally maintains a formal style and somewhat objective tone with few possible exceptions.
-The essay employs interesting word choices and some variety in sentence structure.
+The essay incorporates language that shows an awareness of the reader's interests and generally maintains a formal and somewhat objective style with a few possible exceptions.
+The essay employs interesting word choice and some variety in sentence structure.